Albury: Education

 Albury is home to one of the campuses of Charles Sturt University.
 The original Albury campus was located in the northern part of the CBD between Kiewa and David streets.
-Charles Sturt University relocated to a new purpose built campus at Thurgoona in 2009.
-CSU offers courses in Arts, Business, Education and Science.
+Charles Sturt University relocated to a new purpose-built campus at Thurgoona in 2009.
+CSU offers courses in Arts, Business, Education, Medicine and Science.

 The Albury-Wodonga campus of La Trobe University is also a large and growing educational institution with several thousand undergraduates and postgraduates in its two colleges.
-Degrees in Business, Arts, Science, Bioscience, Nursing, and various Allied Health disciplines, are available.Riverina Institute of TAFE operates a campus in Albury.
+Degrees in Business, Arts, Science, Bioscience, Nursing, and various Allied Health disciplines, are available.
+Riverina Institute of TAFE operates a campus in Albury.
 There is also a campus of the UNSW Rural Clinical School of Medicine adjacent to the Albury Base Hospital.

 Albury is home to nine public primary schools (Albury Public School, Albury North Public School, Albury West Public School, Glenroy Public School, Hume Public School, Lavington Public School, Lavington East Public School, Springdale Heights Public School, and Thurgoona Public School) and three public high schools (Albury High School, James Fallon High School and Murray High School).
 Several non-government high schools operate in the area including Trinity Anglican College, Xavier High School, The Scots School Albury, Border Christian College, Aspect Riverina school, and St Paul's College.
 The city is the base for NSW Department of Education South West Riverina regional office.